-Employment-related loans 2023/24 2022/23 Official Rate of Interest (ORI) 2.25% 2.00%
+Employment-related loans 2024/25 2023/24 Official Rate of Interest (ORI) Note 4 2.25%

 - Where a director or employee receives one or more loans from an employer that in total exceed £10,000 at any point in the tax year, interest of at least the ORI must be paid to avoid a benefit charge.
 There must also be a contractual obligation to pay that interest. - Where a benefit arises, the excess of the ORI over the actual interest paid must be applied to the value of the loan to calculate the benefit. - Loans from a close company to shareholders of the company may also generate a tax charge for the company.
-A close company is (broadly) one under the control of 5 or fewer shareholders.
+A close company is (broadly) one under the control of 5 or fewer shareholders. - 4.
+At the time of publication, the ORI for 2024/25 has not been announced.

-Tay-free mileage allowances
+Tax-free mileage allowances

-Tax-free fifficage attowartes

-Employee's own transport per business mile

-Cars, first 10,000 miles 45p

-Cars, over 10,000 miles 25p
+Employee's own transport Cars, first 10,000 miles Cars, over 10,000 miles Business passengers Motorcycle Bicycle

-Business passengers 5p

-Motorcycle 24p

-Bicycle 20p

-- Notes The above mileage rates also apply to employees completing business. journeys in their own electric vehicle, as long as the employee is charging the vehicle themself. - Passenger must be completing the same business journey. - 3.
-For all except the business passengers' allowance, if the employer does not pay the full mileage rate, the employee can claim tax relief on any shortfall from HMRC.
+- Notes - The above mileage rates also apply to employees completing business journeys in their own electric vehicle, as long as the employee is charging the vehicle themself. - 2.
+Passenger must be completing the same business journey. - For all except the business passengers' allowance, if the employer does not pay the full mileage rate, the employee can claim tax relief on any shortfall from HMRC.

-Emplouee share schemes Type of share scheme
+Employee share schemes Type of share scheme Tax advantages